muratk3n/thirdwave/en/README.md

 They are still printing in layers, but the layer resolution is extremely high, and the image is constantly projected onto the liquid that shapes it into final form.
+Promising tech.

 [Link](https://youtu.be/23at9QglAm8)